kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 #### Workload Spec

-Add a new optional filed to hold the
+Add a new optional field to hold the

 ```go
 // WorkloadSpec defines the desired state of Workload